ewebtechsuk/aktonz2/README.md

 Create a `.env.local` file and set `APEX27_API_KEY` (and optionally `APEX27_BRANCH_ID` for your branch) to fetch real property data from the Apex27 API.
 Without these variables, no listings will be shown.

+If the site is deployed to a static host where Next.js API routes are not available, set `NEXT_PUBLIC_BOOK_VIEWING_API` to the base listings URL for viewing requests (e.g. `https://api.apex27.co.uk/listings`).
+The property ID and `/viewings` path will be appended automatically.

 ## Build

 ```